Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 ### volume

 An estimated volume for the root model based on the volume of a right cylinder.
 Implemented by [Gia3D].
 This uses the estimated number of iterations in a thinning algorithm as the radius of the cylinder.
-The height of each cylinder is assumed to be 1.
+The height of each cylinder is assumed to be 1 voxel.

 The number of iterations is estimated by an algorithm developed by Patrick Min.
 Said algorithm simply erodes boundary voxels of the object without changing its topology.
 The method described by Kálmán Palágyi and Attila Kuba in _Directional 3D Thinning Using 8 Subiterations_, Springer-Verlag Lecture Notes in Computer Science volume 1568, pp. 325-336, 1999.